stephengold/Wes/README.md

 The following demos are found in the `jme3utilities.wes.test` package of the WesExamples sub-project:

+### ConvertToInPlace

+Demonstrates converting the "hurricane_kick" animation (from Adi Barda's ninja-fighter model) to an in-place cyclic animation.
+The unmodified animation is shown on a white skeleton, synchronized with the converted animation, which is shown on a yellow skeleton.

 ### FlashMobDemo

 Demonstrates retargeting the "Dance" animation clip of the Sinbad model